 Start the computer up and, if necessary, install the software you downloaded in step #2.
 In my experience, the latest revisions of Windows 10 have a built-in driver for Wi-Fi 6 cards, and yours might work right away.

 However, if you use a Wi-Fi 6E card, chances are driver installation is required.

 And that’s it.
 If you’re using a Wi-Fi 6 router, your computer can now connect to it using a Wi-Fi 6 connection.
 There’s no Wi-Fi 6E on the market yet, so we’ll have to wait and see how a 6GHz connection pans out.

 Note, though, that you might have to tweak the router’s setting a bit — make sure it works in the 160Mhz channel — for the card to connect at top speeds.

 For now, it doesn’t matter which card you use, be it Wi-Fi 6 or Wi-Fi 6E, you’ll get the same performance which is that of Wi-Fi 6.
 That was my experience with my new Intel AX210NGW card, anyway.

-To experience Wi-Fi 6E speed, we’ll have to wait till routers of this standard are available.
+To experience Wi-Fi 6E speed, we’ll have to wait till routers of this standard are available, and the standard is certified.
 And chances are you’ll find out about that here (hopefully) soon.

 By the way, the upgrade process is the same for any future Wi-Fi cards of different speed tiers or vendors.